professorfabio/Pub-Sub-Basics-with-ZeroMQ/README.md

     sudo apt install python3-zmq

+### Or, with virtual environments (also on each machine -- only install pip3 and venv if not yet installed):

+    sudo apt update
+    sudo apt install python3-pip
+    sudo apt install python3-venv
+    python3 -m venv myvenv
+    source myvenv/bin/activate
+    pip3 install pyzmq

 ### Next, configure the IP address and port number of the publisher's machine in the constPS.py file

 Note: Make sure that this repo is cloned in all the machines used for this experiment.